Electronic gun QB 78/79 based project Return to airguns

 probably go to a smaller cylinder as this one is good for 100's of

-The gun has a choke BSA barrel so is very accurate
+The gun has a choked BSA .177 barrel so is very accurate

-The Gun is triggered by a MOFET so almost no current through the
+The Gun fired by triggering a MOSFET, almost no current through the

-The cycle time is a couple of seconds - to charge the capacitor -
+The cycle time (between shots) is a couple of seconds - to charge

-power is set by altering the voltage on the capacitor.
+the capacitor - power is set by altering the voltage on the

-The bolt is extremly light as no spring needs to be compressed.
+The bolt is extremely light as no spring needs to be compressed, it

 First - make a hammer system to replace the QB hammer and spring,